(Female, Age 38) from hopewell, VA

 This is a REAL-LIFE job profile written by a Female aged 38 who works as a Social Worker in hopewell, VA.
-This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance

 Opinions on your CAREER overall (i.e. not just your current job)

 Describe the type of organization you work for.

 I work for a hospice home care organization that employs 100+ employees.
 It is umbrelled under a local 400 bed hospital.

 Complete psychosocial assessments of patients and their families.
 Provide supportive counseling to help them adjust to illness, disability and terminiality.
 Make referrals to community resources.
 Provide training to other disciplines on team on family dynamics, stress, grief.

 Please list an additional benefits (beyond compensation) that you receive.

 80 vacation, 40 hours sick, health insurance